chsshong/capstone-midterm/README.md

 - More people were are home, fewer people were on the street, and many businesses were closed during the lockdown.
 - Less opportunies to commit burglaries, robberies and larcenies.

-However after the lockdown was over and into 2021, crimes have increased again.
+However after the end of lockdown, crimes have increased rapidly and homicides and aggravated assault is higher than previous years.

 With better dataset, I would like to investigate the reasons why aggravated assault and homicide on the other hand increased.
 I would like to see if domestic abuse may have caused aggravated assault to increase during the lockdown.